Flowers, candles and anger at LA street corner where a Jewish pro-Israel protester was killed - Jewish Telegraphic Agency

 Her star was surrounded by Israeli and American flags, yahrzeit candles and printouts of news stories of Kessler’s death.
 There were also signs featuring Israeli hostages held by Hamas in Gaza.

 And there were flowers.
-Bouquets and bouquets of blooms in all colors, part of a $400 haul purchased by a man named Marcus who said he felt compelled to do something, anything, in response to Kessler’s death.
+Bouquets and bouquets of blooms in all colors, part of a $400 haul purchased by a local man who said he felt compelled to do something, anything, in response to Kessler’s death.

-A Jewish father who declined to share his last name, Marcus said he had bought out a local grocery store’s flower supply with the ambition of covering the sidewalk at this intersection in Thousand Oaks, a suburb north of Los Angeles.
+A Jewish father who declined to share his name, the man said he had bought out a local grocery store’s flower supply with the ambition of covering the sidewalk at this intersection in Thousand Oaks, a suburb north of Los Angeles.

-“When a man who’s in his 60s gets pounded in his face for standing up for Israel, every Jew needs to do something,” Marcus told JTA.
+“When a man who’s in his 60s gets pounded in his face for standing up for Israel, every Jew needs to do something,” he told JTA.

-At the local Sprouts Farmers Market store where Marcus shopped, an employee confirmed to JTA that Marcus had purchased the store’s entire stock of flowers.
+At the local Sprouts Farmers Market store where the man shopped, an employee confirmed to JTA that he had purchased the store’s entire stock of flowers.
 The employee said he was unable to comment further due to his company’s policies, but said he was glad to help.

-“If I didn’t do something, I felt like it was 1930 again,” Marcus said.

 Colomba said people had walked by throughout the day cursing at her and yelling “Free Palestine.”